Key Takeaways

 Understanding Insomnia

-Insomnia and other sleep disorders are characterized by difficulty falling asleep, staying asleep, or waking up too early.
-It can be caused by various factors, including stress, anxiety, medical conditions, and lifestyle choices.
+Insomnia and other sleep disorders are characterized by having trouble sleeping, difficulty falling asleep, staying asleep, or waking up too early.
+Various factors, including stress, anxiety, medical conditions, and lifestyle choices can cause it.

 The Impact of Insomnia